MushroomRL/mushroom-rl/docs/source/tutorials/tutorials.6_serializable.rst

 How to Save and Load (Serializable interface)
 =============================================

-In this tutorial, we explain in detail the ``Serializable`` interface, i.e. the interface to save and load classes from disk.
+In this tutorial, we explain in detail the ``Serializable`` interface, i.e. the interface that provides save/load and logging functionality to MushroomRL objects.
 We first explain how to use classes implementing the ``Serializable`` interface, and then we provide a small example of how to implement the ``Serializable`` interface on a custom class to serialize the object properly on disk.
+Finally, we describe how the same interface is used to forward a logger down the object tree.

 The Mushroom RL save format (extension ``.msh``) is nothing else than a zip file, containing some information (stored into the ``config`` file) to load the object.
 This information can be accessed easily and you can try to recover the information